Tradition and taste are in Redinha.

 Nossa Senhora dos Navegantes is quite celebrated in Redinha, because there are two temples in honor of the saint.
 The Stone Church is most famous for being have been built with stones taken from the reef.
 It was built at the initiative of vacationers in 1954 and said it was used whale oil on your walls.
 Being positioned back to the sea was considered an affront to the fishermen, who preferred to devote his devotion to the image of the other chapel.

 Residents attend a white little church, dated 1922, in the center of the old town and exits the maritime procession of the image that runs along the river Potengi from Boca da Barra to the Naval Base, in the neighborhood of Quintas.
 At the party that occurs early in the year, ending the Natal cycle, it is traditional to be two processions, each with its own image.
 One follows the ground, and the other sails by the river.

 Aquarium worth visiting

-The Redinha is divided between the Old Redinha in Natal and the Redinha Nova, connected to the city of Extremoz. is on the way in the Coastal Avenue, which connects the two redinhas, where is the Natal Aquarium, a nice place for those who like to go deep in the knowledge of marine fauna.
+The Redinha is divided between the Old Redinha, on Natal, and New Redinha, linked to the city of Extremoz.
+It is the way in Coastal Avenue, which connects the two redinhas, where is the Natal Aquarium, a nice place for those who like to go deeper in the knowledge of marine fauna.
 The aquarium has about 60 species of animals such as sharks, moray eels, coral fish, seahorses, and alligators, penguins, Arapaima, among others.
 The visitors, accompanied by monitors, can even touch sharks.

 Access by a beautiful bridge